The FIRE Movement (Financially Independent, Retire Early) has people retiring as early as 35 or 40.

 For example, if in the year of conversion, you’re in the 24% tax bracket for federal, and 6% for your state, a total of 30% of the conversion will go to taxes.
 With a $50,000 conversion, that’s $15,000.

 That doesn’t mean it’s not worth it to create a Roth IRA conversion ladder for early retirement.
-But you will have to weigh out the cost before implementing the strategy.
+But you will have to weigh the costs before implementing the strategy.

 Why You Should Want to Retire In Your Fifties